Antwann03/LOG/README.md

   <p><em>Timelapse of the optimized mesh chassis design process in Fusion 360.</em></p>
 </div>

+## Why We Use Base64 Images
+We convert PNG images, such as the CSUN logo and background, into Base64 so they can be embedded directly into the HTML served by the ESP32.
+This ensures the webpage loads images correctly without external files and works around the ESP32's limited file handling capabilities.

 ## Getting Started with ESP32 & PlatformIO

 This project uses the **PlatformIO extension in VS Code** with the **Arduino C++ framework** for ESP32 development.
 Below are the key steps and commands used during development: